Everyone Keeps Telling Me to Use Micron Bags! When Should I Use Them?

 Selecting a premium rosin micron bag, specifically designed for pressing rosin, will be the ideal cost-saving solution to extract valuable oil from very fine materials.
 The mesh acts as a filter during the pressing process to separate plant material for the essential oil.
 A high-quality micron screen bag

-Is made of nylon mesh and come in different micron units (µ) to suit a variety of raw materials.
+Is made of nylon mesh and comes in different micron units (µ) to suit a variety of raw materials.
 Press bags made of silk are more prone to result in a blowout.

 When choosing micron screen bags, make sure you go with quality over quantity.
 Your micron bags should feature the following to give you the best bang for your buck: